 SCIPSI started its operations on September 1, 1975.
-It entered into a Memorandum of Agreement with the Bureau of Customs to exclusively provide cargo handling services at the Makar Wharf.
+It entered into a Memorandum of Agreement with the Bureau of Customs to exclusively provide cargo-handling services at Makar Wharf.
 In 1977, by virtue of P.D.
-857, the Philippine Ports Authority took over from the Bureau of Customs in the supervision of all ports.
+857, the Philippine Ports Authority took over from the Bureau of Customs the supervision of all ports.